11 steps for PR Crisis Management

 The sooner you communicate your apology, explanation, and solution, the sooner people will stop trashing your brand.

-Don’t offer false promises
+Don’t make false promises

 This will make the situation worse.
 Always respect the facts.
 There are people out there that could know more than you do.
 The media, for instance.